 5. Give in Charity

 Any righteous act on these days is multiplied.
-Even a small sadaqah carries extraordinary weight.
+Even a small sadaqah carries more weight today.

 6. Connect Your Family